sanjoy-kumar/techincal-documention/Data Structure and Algorithm(DSA)/Stage-1-Basics(Time-and-Space-Complexity).md

 - writing better code, and
 - excelling in technical interviews.

+### What is Data Structure?
-- A **data structure** is a way of organizing and storing data efficiently, while an **algorithm** is a set of step-by-step instructions to solve a specific problem using that data.
+**Answer:** A **data structure** is a way of organizing and storing data efficiently, while an **algorithm** is a set of step-by-step instructions to solve a specific problem using that data.

-- **Time & Space Complexity** is crucial for evaluating how well your code performs.
+**Time & Space Complexity** is crucial for evaluating how well your code performs.
 Focus on **Big O notation** to measure an algorithm's time and memory usage as the input size grows.

 ### What is Time Complexity?
 **Answer:** Time complexity is a concept in computer science that describes the amount of time an algorithm takes to run, as a function of the length of its input.